 Three Slide Talks

-Clare Hall’s Three Slide Talks return in 2023, following their inception by Dr Keri Wong and Dr Roland Alexander several years ago.
+Clare Hall’s Three Slide Talks will return this Lent and Easter terms, following their inception by Dr Keri Wong and Dr Roland Alexander several years ago.

 College members are invited to give 10-15 minute presentations using no more than three slides, followed by an informal discussion on their topic.
 Speakers are encouraged to be creative with the presentation, whether it’s on their research or another topic, and must stick to the three-slide rule!

-Discover more via Esdras Paravizo’s emails, and contact him for further details: email@example.com
+Discover more via Esdras’ emails, and contact him for further details: email@example.com

 Non-College members can join our events mailing list to be the first to hear about upcoming concerts, exhibitions and lectures at Clare Hall: